corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 - **P99 latency**: significantly more consistent.
 Rust services tend to flatline where Go services have visible GC-induced jitter.
 - **Production incidents**: this is the one teams report most enthusiastically.
 The classes of bugs that survive `go test -race` and reach production (data races, nil dereferences, missed error paths) just don't compile in Rust.

-The honest summary: you're unlikely to get a 10x throughput improvement going from Go to Rust the way you might from Python.
+Honestly, you're unlikely to get a 10x throughput improvement going from Go to Rust the way you might from Python.
 What you get is **fewer 3 a.m. pages** and **flatter latency tails**, plus the ability to expand into other domains like embedded development or systems programming while still using the same language.
 That's often the most surprising side-effect of a migration: there's a lot of opportunity for code-sharing across teams that previously had to use different stacks.
 You can use Rust for everything.